edsu/at-you/README.md

 light on the networks of online harrassment that [BlackLivesMatter](https://en.wikipedia.org/wiki/Black_Lives_Matter) activists have to deal with when working in public social media spaces.
-This work was large a response to DeRay's [tweet](https://twitter.com/deray/status/604782399906418688) about the number of people he has had to block on Twitter.
+This work was largely a response to DeRay's [tweet](https://twitter.com/deray/status/604782399906418688) about the number of people he has had to block on Twitter.